namberino/namberino.github.io/content/posts/os-dev-2.md

   - operating system
   - low level system
 author: "Nam Nguyen"
-description: "Building a simple boot sector for our OS"
+description: "Building a simple boot sector"
 ---

-In the [last post](./os-dev-1.md), we finished installing and setting up our tools for developing an operating system.
-This post will start the development of our OS's boot sector.
+Let's dive into the boot sector and how it works.

 ## The BIOS